 What is Ruby on Rails?

 Ruby on Rails is an open source framework for creating database-driven web applications.
-By automatically dealing with every-day code it lets us focus on your precise needs quickly and efficiently.
+By automatically dealing with everyday code, it lets us focus on the precise needs of a project, quickly and efficiently.

-Rails is open source and that means it is being enhanced and extended every day to keep up with the demands of the modern web.
-It is actively supported by a vibrant ecosystem of conferences, developer tools, specialist hosts and developers all around the world.
+Being open source, it is enhanced and extended every single day by thousands of developers all over the world.
+This means that it can easily keep up with the high demands of the ever-changing modern web.
+It is actively supported by a vibrant ecosystem of conferences, developer tools, specialist hosts and developers in many countries and industries.

-Our Rails developers can take a project from the initial conception to a rough and ready working application very quickly.
-This allows us to show our clients at an early stage in the project how their website is going to work, so their feedback can be used to make changes while it’s easy to do so.
+Our Rails developers can take a project from the initial conception to a rough and ready working application extremely quickly.
+This allows us to show our clients at an early stage in the project timeline just how their website is going to work.
+The app or site can be improved in response to feedback at a stage where it’s easy to do so.

 What we use it for